mrjex/ripgrep-operator/README.md

 2. Run `./scripts/setup/setup-environment.sh`

-Depending on your setup, you might need to manage a separate directory (a clone of the mounted one) in the virtual machine.
-This is to bypass strict Linux permissions.
+Depending on your setup, you might need to manage a separate directory (a clone of the mounted one) in the virtual machine to bypass strict Linux permissions.
+If that's the case, simply run `./scripts/dev-lifecycle/sync-dir.sh`

-2.1 Run `./scripts/dev-lifecycle/sync-dir.sh`

-3. Run `./scripts/dev-lifecycle`

-## Deployment

-- Juju, LXD, Charm

-- Suite of tests categorized by the Charm's defined actions in *actions.yaml*

-- `scripts/tests/charm-snap-tests.sh`
+3. Run `./scripts/dev-lifecycle/deploy-charm.sh X` where *X* is the number of the previous Juju model revision to be cleaned before launching the new revision.
+If no previous revisions exist (i.e if it's your first time running the operator) you don't need to pass any arguments

+4. Now, as you've successfully deployed this operator, the next step is to test.
+For this, you can refer to two Bash scripts as examples of how these commands would look and interact with the operator.
+Note that all of these tests are categorized and based on the defined actions in *actions.yaml*:

+- `scripts/tests/search-pattern-tests.sh`: Uses the *search-pattern* action, being the prominent feature of the public [Ripgrep](https://snapcraft.io/ripgrep) in Snapstore, essentially using recusrive searching for instances and patterns

-- - `scripts/tests/search-pattern-tests.sh`
+- `scripts/tests/charm-snap-tests.sh`: